duskyshelf/CV/README.md

 #### Agile Working

-I have worked in small development teams in previous job roles, using Kanban and running regular stand ups.
+During my time at Factory Media I worked in a small development team, using Kanban and running regular stand ups.
 This experience has helped in understanding different sides of the development process and has given me an appreciation for the Agile philosophy in action.
 Being able to implement quick changes meant that we could still focus on testing and optimisation despite working with limited resources.

 #### New Tech